 Lawsuits involving injuries on someone else’s property are called premises liability cases.
 The personal injury lawyers at Samples Ames PLLC in Fort Worth have extensive experience handling these lawsuits.

-We represent injury clients on a contingency fee arrangement.
+Our experienced personal injury attorneys represent injury clients on a contingency fee arrangement.
 This means you won't have to pay anything up front for our legal services.
 Simply fill out the quick contact form on this page to set up your free initial case review.